abichat/hadamardown/README.md

 <!-- badges: end -->

-The **hadamardown** package provides a handy template to write a PhD thesis for **Ecole Doctorale de Mathématiques Hadamard** with R and markdown.
+The **hadamardown** package provides a handy template to write a PhD thesis for **École Doctorale de Mathématiques Hadamard** with R and markdown.
 It is based on the [thesisdown](https://github.com/ismayc/thesisdown) package.